Kwauth

 kwauth then stores a token in the user's home directory, so it needs to be run only once.
 Note that users' passwords are not stored.

-Once authenticated, a user can run any Klocwork tool that points to the same Klocwork Server host and port.
+Once authenticated, a user can run any Klocwork tool that points to the same Validate Server host and port.
 To run Klocwork tools pointing to a different Klocwork Server host and port, the user must run kwauth again.
 Likewise, to run Klocwork tools as a different user, that user must run kwauth again.

 Usage